AnimMouse/animmouse-website/content/post/how-to-format-and-mount-external-hard-drive-on-raspberry-pi.md

 Use your external hard drive formatted to Btrfs for your Raspberry Pi.

 ## Select HDD
-1. Find your external HDD.\
+1. Find your external HDD.
+It mostly starts at `/dev/sd`.\
-`lsblk | grep -i "sd"`
-2. Find the partition on external HDD.\
 `sudo fdisk -l`
-3. Enter fdisk for formatting by selecting your external HDD.\
+2. Enter fdisk for formatting by selecting your external HDD.
+For this example, we choose `/dev/sda`.\
 `sudo fdisk /dev/sda`

 ## fdisk
-1. Delete partition. `d`
+1. Create a new empty GPT partition table. `g`
 2. Create partition. `n`
-4. Select partition number. `1`
+3. Select partition number. `1`
-5. Select the first sector instead of using the default 2048, since my external HDD has range of 34-976773134, I choose 34. `34`
+4. Select the first sector.
+The default shown is best so that the partition is aligned properly, so just enter it.
-6. Select the last sector.
-The default is the last sector, so just enter it.
+5. Select the last sector.
+The default shown is the last sector, so just enter it.
+6. When asked to remove the filesystem signature, enter yes. `y`
 7. Write changes to disk.
 This will delete all data on the external HDD. `w`

 ## Btrfs format
-1. Format external HDD to Btrfs with label Raspberry-Pi-HDD, label is there for easier mounting.\
+1. Format external HDD to Btrfs with label Raspberry-Pi-HDD, label is there for easier mounting.
+Also use xxHash for checksumming.\
-`sudo mkfs.btrfs -L Raspberry-Pi-HDD /dev/sda1`
+`sudo mkfs.btrfs --csum xxhash -L Raspberry-Pi-HDD /dev/sda1`

 You can change label at any time by using this command:\
 `sudo btrfs filesystem label /dev/sda1 Raspberry-Pi-HDD`